simonw/datasette/docs/plugins.rst

 ``request`` - object
     The current HTTP :ref:`internals_request`.

-This is part of Datasette's authentication and permissions system.
+This is part of Datasette's :ref:`authentication and permissions system <authentication>`.
 The function should attempt to authenticate an actor (either a user or an API actor of some sort) based on information in the request.

 If it cannot authenticate an actor, it should return ``None``.
 Otherwise it should return a dictionary representing that actor.